ibm-cloud-docs/cloud-object-storage/fgac-tutorial.md

 {{site.data.keyword.attribute-definition-list}}

 # Securing data using context-based restrictions
-{: #cos-tutorial-cbr}
+{: #cos-tutorial-fgac}
 {: toc-content-type="tutorial"}
 {: toc-completion-time="10m"}

-In this tutorial, you will establish [context-based restrictions](/docs/cloud-object-storage?topic=cloud-object-storage-setting-a-firewall) that prevent any access to object storage data unless the request originates from a trusted network zone.
+In this tutorial, you will assign access to objects within a bucket using IAM access conditions for Fine Grain Access Control [context-based restrictions](/docs/cloud-object-storage?topic=cloud-object-storage-setting-a-firewall) that prevent any access to object storage data unless the request originates from a trusted network zone.
 {: shortdesc}

 ## Before you begin